China manufacturing improves in August but sales weaken

-BEIJING — A survey shows China’s manufacturing activity improved in August but sales weakened amid a worsening tariff war with Washington.
+BEIJING — China’s manufacturing activity improved in August but sales weakened amid a worsening tariff war with Washington, a survey showed Friday.

-Citigroup economists said in a report “the trade war’s impact increasingly appeared in the data.”
+“The trade war’s impact increasingly appeared in the data,” said Citigroup economists in a report.

 Washington and Beijing have imposed tariff hikes on $50 billion of each other’s goods.
 President Donald Trump is poised to impose penalties on an additional $200 billion of Chinese imports as early as next week.
 Beijing has said it will retaliate.